Azure-Samples/container-apps-dynamic-sessions-samples/code-interpreter/bring-your-own-code-interpreter/tutorials/javascript-custom-container-tutorial.md

   --enable-workload-profiles
 ```

-This tutorial uses Azure CLI to provision the ACA environment, but you can also use the Azure Portal, ARM templates, and other options.
-For additional parameters, see [Managed Environment API Documentation](https://learn.microsoft.com/en-us/rest/api/containerapps/managed-environments/create-or-update?view=rest-containerapps-2024-03-01&tabs=HTTP).

 ## 4. Set Up a Custom Container-Based Dynamic Sessions Pool

 Now, create a Dynamic Sessions Pool using the custom container image you published in the previous step: